 - Fluorescent light bulbs

 - Green waste: sweepings, grass clippings, weeds, leaves, trimmings, etc. (outside the period of green waste collections)

 - Household appliances: kitchen stoves, washing machines, clothes dryers, etc.

 - Reusable materials

 - Sharp-edged materials that can cut or prick: pieces of glass, etc.

 - Wheeled bins, equipped with handles, a cover and compliant lifting system, from 120 to maximum 360 litres and 25 kg (55 lb)

-- Garbage cans equipped with handles and a cover, of maximum 150 litres and 25 kg (55 lb)
+- Garbage cans equipped with handles, of maximum 150 litres and 25 kg (55 lb)